-A comparative study of two contraceptive vaginal rings releasing norethindrone acetate and differing doses of ethinyl estradiol
+A comparative study of two contraceptive vaginal rings releasing norethindrone acetate and differing doses of ethinyl estradiol (HTML)

 Weisberg,Edith; Fraser,Ian S.; Mishell,Daniel R.,Jr.; Lacarra,Maria; Darney,Philip; Jackanicz,Theodore M.